vahidhedayati/grails-jenkins-plugin/README.md

 jenkins.customField = '12330' // the id of your customfield

 /*
-* API ChangeSet - send this as part of summary?
+* API Api Info - send this as part of summary?
 */
+jenkins.sendApi = true  // true/false - by default false
+// SendApi - sub fields:

-jenkins.sendChangeSet = true  // true/false - by default false
+/* API ChangeSet - send this as part of summary?*/ jenkins.sendChangeSet = true  // true/false - by default false
+/*API culprits - send this as part of summary?*/ jenkins.sendCulprits = true  // true/false - by default false
+/*API full display name - send this as part of summary?*/ jenkins.sendFdn = true  // true/false - by default false /*API Build Id - send this as part of summary?*/ jenkins.sendBuildId = true  // true/false - by default false
+/*API Build UserID/Name - send this as part of summary?*/ jenkins.sendBuildUser = true  // true/false - by default false

 /*
-* API culprits - send this as part of summary?
+* Jenkins BuildID Change Logs - send this as part of summary?
 */
+jenkins.sendChanges = true  // true/false - by default false

+/*
+* Jenkins BuildID Specific parse Info - send this as part of summary?
+*/
-jenkins.sendCulprits = true  // true/false - by default false
+jenkins.sendParseConsole = true  // true/false - by default false
+/*LogParser Look for Building Work space ? send this as part of summary?*/ jenkins.parseBuildingWorkSpace = true  // true/false - by default false /*LogParser Look for Building ? send this as part of summary?*/ jenkins.parseBuilding = true  // true/false - by default false /*LogParser Look for Done Creating? send this as part of summary?*/ jenkins.parseDoneCreating = true  // true/false - by default false /*LogParser Look for Last valid trans ? send this as part of summary?*/ jenkins.parseLastTrans = true  // true/false - by default false

+/* Buttons on websocket page :
+* set these as you see here change to no if you wish
+* not for them to appear on the webpage.
+* you can override these values from within either taglib call too */ jenkins.summaryViewButtons = "yes" jenkins.summaryFileButton = "yes"
+jenkins.summaryChangesButton = "yes"

+jenkins.jiraButtons = "yes"
+jenkins.jiraOverwriteButton = "yes"
+jenkins.jiraAppendButton = "yes"
+jenkins.jiraCommentButton = "yes"

 ```